charlottecockburn/charlottecockburn.github.io/_pages/about.md

   - /about.html
 ---

-WEBSITE IS UNDER CONSTRUCTION PLEASE COME BACK LATER!!

 Hi there!
-My name is Charlotte, and I'm a climate science PhD student at Columbia University and the Lamont-Doherty Earth Observatory.
+My name is Charlotte, and I'm a climate science PhD candidate at Columbia University and the Lamont-Doherty Earth Observatory.
 As a part of the extremes group, I work with [Radley Horton](https://www.radleyhorton.com/) researching the impacts of severe weather.
 I'm fascinated by anything related to hydroclimate, ranging from global heat waves to the daily streamflow of my hometown river, the [Gatineau](https://www.riverapp.net/en/river/5f2d2e4a48b5d83d685d6cdb).

 At Columbia, my work has mainly focussed on analyzing the impact of extreme heat on electricity demand, with a particular interest in the places where tradtional electricity-demand models fail.
 I am also researching the impact of non-temperature variables (like humidity, sunlight, or wind) on electricity demand.